Myeloma is a cancer that affects cells in the bone marrow, called plasma cells.

 - A bone marrow sample.
 For this test, a needle is inserted into the pelvic bone, or occasionally the breastbone (sternum).
 Local anaesthetic is used to numb the area.
 Then a small amount of marrow is removed.
 The sample is placed under the microscope to look for abnormal cells.
 The diagnosis is confirmed when large numbers of plasma cells are seen in the bone marrow sample.
-Read more about bone marrow biopsy and aspiration.
+See separate leaflet called Bone Marrow Biopsy and Aspiration.

 - X-rays of bones.
 The areas of damaged bones often show up as typical patterns on X-ray pictures.
-An MRI scan, CT scan or ultrasound scan may be done if X-ray tests do not give enough detailed information.
-Sometimes more specialised scans (for example, a PET scan) are performed.
+A magnetic resonance imaging (MRI) scan, computerised tomography (CT) scan or ultrasound scan may be done if X-ray tests do not give enough detailed information.
+Sometimes more specialised scans - for example, a positron emission tomography (PET) scan - are performed.

 These tests may be repeated from time to time to monitor the progress of the disease and also to monitor the response to treatment.